heenamir/Library-Management-System/README.md

 ### PyQt5
 - PyQt5 is a module that can be used to create graphical user interfaces (GUI).
-- PyQt5 is one of the best frameworks for developing desktop application.
+- PyQt5 is one of the frameworks for developing desktop application.

 ### MySQL
 - MySQL is one of the most common open source databases for storing Python web applications' data.